BMW X1 vs X2

 Despite the X2's sportier profile, the performance of these two SUVs is exactly the same.
 Going from 0-60 mph takes 6.6s in the front-wheel drive sDrive28i models (6.3 seconds in the AWD xDrive 28i).
 The top speed is electronically limited to 131 mph .

 Fuel efficiency is a respectable 24/32 (city/highway) mpg, which is fairly average within the subcompact SUV class but far behind the class-leading Lexus UX 200 (29/37 mpg).

 BMW's M series is a collection of high-performance versions of regular BMWs.
 The BMW X2 has an M series version, the M35i.
-Technically speaking this isn’t a full-blown M division product, but the BMW M subsidiary have definitely left their mark on it.
+The X1 has no such M series version.

 There is no doubt that the X2 is the better looking SUV.
 It looks much sexier from the side and all the finer detailing gives it a more sophisticated look.

 However, from a practicality standpoint it just doesn't make much sense.
 It offers less cargo space, less room for passengers and yet ends up costing more than the X1.

 While we think the X1 is a more sensible purchase, if you’re looking for a blazing fast subcompact SUV, the BMW X2 M35i is your answer.
 No equivalent X1 exists.

 |2021 BMW X1 sDrive28i||2021 BMW X2 sDrive28i|